lazaradicevic/kolyvagin.classes/README.md

 Code and explicit examples accompanying the paper "Explicit realisation of elements of Tate-Shafarevich group constructed from Kolyvagin classes".

-Execute the code by inputting an elliptic curve E, a Heegner discriminant D and a prime p into MAGMA, then running one of either heegner_point_code_original.txt or heegner_point_code_version2.txt.
-The first one computes the Heegner point z_K, while the other one computes the point Rsigma directly.
-Depending on the situation, one might be faster than the other.
-To compute the corresponding Kolyvagin class, paste in the code from kolyvagin_class_minimization.txt.
+The file kolyvagin_complete_code.txt contains the MAGMA code to compute equations for a Kolyvagin class  from a elliptic curve E, a Heegner discriminant D and a prime p into MAGMA.
+The code comes with preloaded example E, D and p.
+The file Heegner_point_code.txt contains the part of the code to compute the Heegner point associated to this data, and the file kolyvagin_class_equations.txt contains the code to compute the equations from the Heegner point.
+It can be compiled after running  Heegner_point_code.txt.

+The folders 1058d1, 3364c1, 37a1 and 681b3 contain computed examples for the elliptic curves with corresponding label in Cremona database.